 COA may evaluate whether an applicant has exhibited behavior or made statements that would constitute an articulable, imminent, and significant threat to the applicant or others.
 If it is determined that the applicant has demonstrated the above behavior, the applicant may be denied admission.
 The applicant may appeal the decision to the Vice President of Student Success and Enrollment Management in writing within three days of notification of being denied admission.
-Appeals will be considered by the Vice President of Student Success and Enrollment Management, the Vice President of Business and Administrative Services, and the Director of Campus Safety and Security.
+Appeals will be considered by the Vice President of Student Success and Enrollment Management, the Chief Operations Officer, and the Director of Campus Safety and Security.
 The decision of this ad-hoc committee is final.